 The aim of the European Centre for the Study of Hate (ECSH), which incorporates the Hate and Hostility Research Group, is to understand the hate that excludes and divides, and provide the tools to respond to hate effectively.
 An open, inclusive, and safe society for all is a core aim of the European project.
 This vision is under threat from the growing influence of those who wish to exclude minorities from society because of who they are or what they represent.
 Where hate is politicised, cultivated and spreads across borders, it makes the European way of life unattainable for minority communities.
-Led by its Co-Directors, Dr Amanda Haynes and Dr Jennifer Schweppe, the work of the ECSH is organised by five themes:
+Led by its Co-Directors, Professor Amanda Haynes and Professor Jennifer Schweppe, the work of the ECSH is organised by five themes:

 - European Understandings of Hate